 They will then contact you to arrange to meet you and discuss their situation, and then if you are suitable, offer you the job.

 If a potential client wishes to advertise a job then they contact Action for People who send out a list of job opportunities to all PAs every day.
 If a PA wishes to apply for a job that is advertised then they submit an application that is passed to the client who will contact any PA that they wish to interview.

 Please note that there are strict rules that surround what is known as brokerage or ‘job matching’ so ALL jobs are advertised to all PAs.

 How will I get paid?

-You will be paid by the service user.
+You will be paid by the client.

 Will I have to give my full name and address on the website?

 No you don’t need to give your full name but you can if you want to.
 We do not publish addresses on the website but we will need to say which area you will be able to work in so that the client is able to choose someone who lives near to them.

 It is helpful to provide a contact telephone number, for which re recommend you use a dedicated work mobile but an email address is sufficient and may be more helpful in some cases ie for someone with a hearing impairment.

 Can I say which services I will or won’t do?